 Yes, Komodo dragons can swim!
 While they are known as formidable land predators, they are also strong swimmers.
 With their massive bodies—reaching up to 3 meters (10 feet) in length and weighing as much as 70 kilograms (154 pounds)—it might come as a surprise that these reptiles can gracefully move through the water.
 They can cross considerable distances in the ocean while searching for food or exploring neighboring islands.

 In fact, Komodo dragons are often spotted swimming in the waters around their native islands, including Komodo Island and Rinca Island.
-According to research highlighted by GoEco, Komodo dragons swim using stable, rhythmic movements, propelling themselves with their powerful tails.
-They swim on the surface and dive underwater when necessary.
+Komodo dragons are strong swimmers.
+They move smoothly through the water, using their strong tails to push themselves forward.
+They can swim on the surface or dive beneath it.

 How Long Can Komodo Dragons Hold Their Breath Underwater?